Physical therapy: Oncology

-Following intensive care unit discharge for recovery from critical illness, the overall effect of exercise rehabilitation is currently uncertain.
-Further research in this area is needed as the current body of evidence is very low quality.
+Musculoskeletal and point-of-care sonography

+Physical therapists may be credentialed by the APCA in musculoskeletal and point-of-care sonography as sonologists performing and interpreting ultrasound examinations.

 Physical therapist–patient collaborative relationship

-A systematic review that included patients with brain injury, musculoskeletal conditions, cardiac conditions, or multiple pathologies found that the alliance between patient and therapist positively correlates with treatment outcome.
-Outcomes include the ability to perform activities of daily living, manage pain, complete specific physical function tasks, depression, global assessment of physical health, treatment adherence, and treatment satisfaction.
+People with brain injuries, musculoskeletal conditions, cardiac conditions, or multiple pathologies benefit from a positive alliance between patient and therapist.
+Outcomes include the ability to successfully perform activities of daily living, manage pain, complete specific physical function tasks, depression, global assessment of physical health, treatment adherence, and treatment satisfaction.

 Studies have explored four themes that may influence patient-therapist interactions: interpersonal and communication skills, practical skills, individualized patient-centered care, and organizational and environmental factors.
 Physical therapists need to be able to effectively communicate with their patients on a variety of levels.
-Patients have varying levels of health literacy so physical therapists need to take that into account when discussing the patient's ailments as well as planned treatment.
+Patients have varying levels of health literacy, which must be taken into account when discussing the patient's ailments as well as planned treatments.
 Research has shown that using communication tools tailored to the patient's health literacy leads to improved engagement with their practitioner and their clinical care.
 In addition, patients reported that shared decision-making will yield a positive relationship.
-Practical skills such as the ability to educate patients about their conditions, and professional expertise are perceived as valuable factors inpatient care.
+Practical skills, such as the ability to educate patients about their conditions as well as professional expertise, are perceived as valuable factors in inpatient care.
 Patients value the ability of a clinician to provide clear and simple explanations about their problems.
-Furthermore, patients value when physical therapists possess excellent technical skills that improve the patient effectively.
+Furthermore, patients value when physical therapists possess excellent technical skills that improve the patient's condition effectively.

-Environmental factors such as the location, equipment used, and parking are less important to the patient than the physical therapy clinical encounter itself.
+Environmental factors such as the location, equipment used, and parking are less important to the patient than the clinical encounter with the therapist itself.

-Based on the current understanding, the most important factors that contribute to the patient-therapist interactions include that the physical therapist: spends an adequate amount of time with the patient, possesses strong listening and communication skills, treats the patient with respect, provides clear explanations of the treatment, and allows the patient to be involved in the treatment decisions.
+Based on the current understanding, the most important factors that contribute to the patient-therapist interactions include that the physical therapist spends an adequate amount of time with the patient, possesses strong listening and communication skills, treats the patient with respect, provides clear explanations of the treatment, and allows the patient to be involved in the treatment decisions.